 For more on this check out: How to stop feeling insecure about being the second wife

-4. THAT MUTUAL FRIENDS AND FAMILY OF YOUR HUSBAND AND HIS EX AREN’T EMBRACING YOU
+4. THAT MUTUAL FRIENDS AND FAMILY OF YOUR PARTNER AND THEIR EX AREN’T EMBRACING YOU

 One of my biggest stressors when I first married my husband was hanging out with his friends who were also friends of the ex.